LTA to trial Apple Pay, Android Pay on public transport

 Commuters who do not have credit or debit cards will still be able to use their existing CEPAS travel cards (such as current EZ-Link, NETS FlashPay or LTA concession cards) for their public transport rides.

-Those who want to sign up for the trial can do so at www.transitlink.com.sg/ABT.
+Those who want to sign up for the trial can do so here.

+This is part of LTA's push to have a fully cashless public transport system by 2020.

+In Parliament on Monday, Senior Minister of State for Transport Lam Pin Min said the Government is challenging LTA and TransitLink to make account-based ticketing and electronic top-ups "so convenient for commuters that cash top-ups and payments will become the less preferred option”.